nrghisoka/London-Weather-Analysis/README.md

 # London-Weather-Analysis

-Learning basic data analysis using pandas and matplotlib
+- Learning basic data analysis using pandas and matplotlib

+- Using Python to connect to MySQL, create tables, and query data.